-It’s 2pm on a Thursday and you are knee-deep in your sermon preparation and coming down the homestrech.
-The energy, caffeine, and momentum is just right – you feel you’ll finish before 6pm and make it home in time for supper.
+It’s 2pm on a Thursday and you are knee-deep in your sermon preparation and coming down the homestretch.
+The energy, caffeine, and momentum are just right – you feel you’ll finish before 6pm and make it home in time for supper.

 Ministry is about people; it always has been and always will be.

 One thing that bugs me is hanging out with pastors that say (not jokingly), “Ministry would be great if it weren’t for the people.”
 It pains my heart that pastors and Church leaders don’t get this simple truth.
 We are the Body of Christ and every member is important and special.
 We are called to shepherd God’s people and that involves getting our hands dirty and yes, being bothered and interrupted.